Preparation Breeds Success: Concrete Preparation Techniques

 Without adhering to these recommendations, the likelihood of achieving a successful application is diminished, leading to application failure and vulnerabilities such as holidays.
 This post will continue to explore the importance of the concrete preparation, the methods available to applicators and how the recognised standard can be achieved.

 Whether it is ingrained dirt, organic growth, or industrial contamination, cleaning the surface of the concrete is vital to ensure an uncontaminated substrate before any application.
 Common to Belzona concrete preparation, is removing oil, grease or dirt from the specific application area.
 Often treated with detergent, trisodium phosphate or various proprietary concrete cleaners, these materials should be followed by vigorous scrubbing and thorough rinsing with water to remove all residues.
 High-pressure water cleaning or water-jetting methods, as described in SSPC-SP12/NACE NO.5 ASTM D4263, can also be used to a similar effect.
 This method consists of directing a high-velocity, high-pressure water jet to the concrete surface, sweeping back and forth across the concrete surface as the equipment advances incrementally.

-A common misconception when cleaning concrete concerns its pH balance; predominantly in chemical containment areas such as bunds.
-Notably, alkaline solutions are often used to increase the pH levels of the substrate and then halted after reaching a neutral level.
+A common misconception when cleaning concrete concerns its pH balance.
+Notably, alkaline solutions are often used to increase the pH levels of the substrate and then halted after achieving a neutral level.
 In actual fact, the normal pH range of concrete is closer to 13-14; therefore a neutral reading would indicate a vast amount of residual contamination.
 Chemically contaminated concrete must be cleaned thoroughly, several times before beginning an application, until a minimum of pH 10 is achieved.